kbase/narrative/docs/deploy_narrative.md

 ## Narrative Development & Deployment HowTo

 This document describes how to release and deploy the Narrative Interface app onto the different KBase environments.
-It's intended for KBase developers and operators.
+It's intended for KBase developers and admins.

 - Last modified: Sep.
-22, 2020
+25, 2020

 **_Table of Contents_**